Inslaw: DOJ review

 Inslaw responded to the Bua report with a 130-page Rebuttal, and another set of new allegations in an Addendum.
 These allegations included the claim that the DOJ's Office of Special Investigations was "a front for the Justice Department's own covert intelligence service" and that "another undeclared mission of the Justice Department's covert agents was to insure that investigative journalist Danny Casolaro remained silent about the role of the Justice Department in the INSLAW scandal by murdering him in west Virginia in August 1991."

 By this time, Janet Reno had succeeded Barr as Attorney General after Bill Clinton's election as president.
 Reno then asked for a review of Bua's report with recommendations on appropriate actions.
 In September 1994, the Department released a 187-page review (written by Assistant Associate Attorney General John C. Dwyer) which concluded that "there is no credible evidence that Department officials conspired to steal computer software developed by Inslaw, Inc. or that the company is entitled to additional government payments."
 The review also reaffirmed the earlier police findings that Casolaro's death was a suicide and rejected Inslaw's claim that OSI agents had murdered Casolaro as "fantasy," with "no corroborative evidence that is even marginally credible."

 Court of Federal Claims trial and ruling

 In May 1995, the United States Senate asked the U.S. Court of Federal Claims to determine if the United States owed Inslaw compensation for the government's use of PROMIS.
 On July 31, 1997, Judge Christine Miller, the hearing officer for the U.S. Court of Federal Claims ruled that all of the versions of PROMIS were in the public domain and that the government had therefore always been free to do whatever it wished with PROMIS.
 The following year, the appellate authority, a three-judge Review Panel of the same court, upheld Miller's ruling and in August 1998 informed the Senate of its findings.

-Deaths allegedly related to Inslaw

-In general, the Inslaw court cases generated a great deal of media attention at the time due to the peculiar circumstances and implications surrounding it.
-Furthermore, one of the most contentious and controversial aspects involving the case was the number of unsolved or suspicious deaths of people allegedly associated with both Inslaw and the PROMIS software.
-In total, over at least forty people who were apparently linked to the case have been variously identified in media reports to having died mysterious or suspicious deaths.
-The following are some of the various deaths, suicides and murders that have been postulated in the media to having been tentatively related to a possible greater conspiracy involving Inslaw: